JoseGomez14/sitas-db-model/CONTRIBUTING.md

 Please specify below the tables that have been added, removed, or modified:

 - **Added Tables:**
-  - Table 1
+  - Table1
-  - Table 2
+  - Table2
   - ...

 - **Removed Tables:**
-  - Table 3
+  - Table3
-  - Table 4
+  - Table4
   - ...

 - **Modified Tables:**
-  - Table 5
+  - Table5
-  - Table 6
+  - Table6
   - ...

 Thank you for your contribution!